DemetrianTitus/Machine-Vision---YOLOv8/Preparing_data.md

 ## Step 8: Remove `Label` Folder

-- Delete the "Label" folder within each class directory.
+- Delete the `Label` folder within each class directory.

-- The structure of OID after deletion is as follows:
+### The structure of OID after deletion is as follows:

 <!DOCTYPE html>
 <html lang="en">